dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Default and per-task attributes

-The extras file has a `defaultTaskDxAttributes` section where runtime specification, timeout policies, and access control can be set.
+The extras file has a `defaultTaskDxAttributes` section where execution policies, timeout policies, and access control can be set as `runSpec` attributes.

 ```json
 {